 “Here are 5 ideas to help get you started raising money for charity.” tweet this

-Peer-to-peer fundraising is a technique that thousands of nonprofits and charities use to get current supporters fundraising on behalf of the organization, and it’s a great, easy way for you to engage with a cause you care about.
+Peer-to-peer-fundraising is a technique that thousands of nonprofits and charities use to get current supporters to fundraise on behalf of the organization, and it’s a great, easy way for you to help raise money for charity.

 Oftentimes, charities promote their own peer-to-peer fundraising campaigns on their website.
 So before you start fundraising on your own, check their website for opportunities to become a fundraiser.

 Canine Cancer Alliance included a clear call to action at the top of their page to register or donate in support of their mission to support canine cancer research.
 By registering, each participant creates a customizable fundraising page which they can share with friends and family, maximizing their fundraising impact.